thebigmunch/gmusicapi-scripts/USAGE.md

 -l, --log              | Enable gmusicapi logging
 -d, --dry-run          | Output list of songs that would be uploaded and excluded -q, --quiet            | Don't output status messages<br>With -l,--log will display gmusicapi warnings<br>With -d,--dry-run will display song list
--f, --filter           | Filter Google songs by field:value pair (e.g. "artist:Muse")*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times
+-f, --include-filter   | Include Google songs by field:pattern filter (e.g. "artist:Muse").*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times
+-F, --exclude-filter   | Exclude Google songs by field:pattern filter (e.g. "artist:Muse").*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times
--a, -all               | Songs must match all filter criteria<br>(Default: Songs can match any filter criteria) output                 | Output file or directory name which can include template patterns<br>Defaults to name suggested by Google Music in your current directory
+-a, -include-          | Songs must match all include filter criteria -A, -exclude-all       | Songs must match all exclude filter criteria output                 | Output file or directory name which can include template patterns<br>Defaults to name suggested by Google Music in your current directory

 \* *Filter fields can be any of artist, title, album, or albumartist/album_artist*